 Design Thinking Club continued to foster creative expression during the past semester, hosting events and workshops to achieve this goal.

-If you are interested in getting involved with any of the aforementioned organizations, please see the Mason School of Business’s student organization directory for executive contact information.
+If you are interested in getting involved with any of the aforementioned organizations, please see the Raymond A. Mason School of Business’s student organization directory for executive contact information.